 It came with 512MB RAM installed.
 There are two 256MB modules.

-This laptop came with 512MB RAM installed.
-There are two 256MB memory modules installed.
-One of them can be easily accessed from the bottom of the laptop.
+One of them can be easily accessed through the door on the bottom.
 The second module is hidden under the keyboard.

-Before you start, turn off the laptop, unplug the adapter and remove the battery.
+Before you start, turn off the computer, unplug the adapter and remove the battery.

-Spread latches located on both sides of the memory module until the module pops up at a 30 degree angle, as it shown on the picture below.
+Spread latches located on both sides of the slot until the module pops up at a 30 degree angle, as it shown on the picture below.

-Grab the memory module by the edges and pull it from the slot.
+Grab the RAM module by the edges and pull it from the slot.

-Removing RAM module located on under the keyboard.
+Removing memory module located on under the keyboard.

-The second memory slot is located under the keyboard, so we’ll have to remove the keyboard first.
+The second slot is located under the keyboard, so we’ll have to remove it first.

 Insert a small flathead screwdriver between the keyboard and palm rest and carefully lift up the keyboard.

-Place the keyboard on the palm rest so you can access the cable.
+Place in on the palm rest so you can access the cable.

-Remove the internal memory module the same way you removed the first one.
+Remove the internal module the same way you removed the first one.